Karl Aiginger: Work

 Karl Aiginger specializes in industrial organization and economic strategies.
 He also focuses on the analysis of industrial policy, innovation, the competitiveness of companies, international competition, and the European economic and social model.

-He is the founding editor of the Journal of Industry, Competition and Trade and was the project leader for the analytical principles underpinning the competition reports of the European Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs.
+He was the founding editor of the Journal of Industry, Competition and Trade and was the project leader for the analytical principles underpinning the competition reports of the European Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs.

 He evaluated the Finnish system for innovation on behalf of the Government of Finland and was in charge of the evaluating the system of Austrian research subsidies and funding on behalf of the Federal Government of Austria.
 He was on the supervisory board of the holding company of nationalized Austrian companies.

 His work encompasses theoretical essays on decisions made under uncertainty by companies and essays on the policy-relevant assessment of the competitiveness of nations (for the European Commission and the OECD).
 He has written articles for the Advisory Council for Economic and Social Affairs as well as the reform dialogue of the Austrian Federal Government.
 Over the past few years, he has focused increasingly on the causes and consequences of the 2008 financial crisis and European economic policy strategies.

-Recently he published on globalization, the future role of Europe in the new world order with the USA as “sole remaining superpower” retreating from multilateralism and China on the way back to Number 1.
+He published on globalization, the future role of Europe in the new world order with the USA as “sole remaining superpower” retreating from multilateralism and China on the way back to Number 1.
 He discusses possible cooperation with Africa in combating climate change as well mitigating the refugee streams to Europe.

 He led the research project Welfare, Wealth and Work for Europe from 2012 to 2016.
-This is the largest socio-economic project in the European Union's Seventh Framework Programme for Research.
 It was funded by the European Union and coordinated by the Austrian Institute of Economic Research.
 It was a key academic project accompanying the European Union's Europe 2020 strategy and extending it beyond, providing a basis for a more dynamic, green and socially-oriented society.
 The closing report and the executive summary were presented in Brussels in February 2016 to the European Parliament, the European Commission and the media in a final conference at which Kenneth Arrow of Stanford University held the welcoming address.